squidfunk/mkdocs-material/docs/tutorials/github-pages.md

 This is the recommended way to do it.
 You can setup and use GitHub Actions in your repository to auto-publish your docs once you commit to a specific branch, merge pull requests, or whatever action you want to perform.

-!!! warning "Important"
-    You need to create an Access Token with "repo" scope for the GitHub Action to work.
-    The GitHub Token that is created with Actions may work, but has some minor issues in combination with the gh-pages branch.

 To begin will you need to create a new yaml file in the `.github/workflows` directory.
 If no such directory exists, you will need to create one.
-Alternatively you can also head over to the *Actions* tab of your repository (when enabled) and create a new workflow from there.
+Alternatively can you also head over to the *Actions* tab of your repository (when enabled) and create a new workflow from there.

 Next you will need to fill the newly created file with the following content:
 ```yaml